MrSmith33/nihlang/doc/vm_memory.md

      Pro: works for external references (stored outside of VM)
      Con: 32bit generation is stored in allocation metadata (same as 32bit refcount) and in each pointer
      Con: Can only detect when pointer is accessed
+     Con: Need to preserve all allocation headers, since generation must remain in case it gets allocated again

+     This is needed if we want to reuse freed heap allocations and detect dangling pointers.
    - Use some sort of GC that runs on each stack frame end to find all references to stack allocations
      Pro: No extra data needs to be stored
      Pro: No instrumentation like in refcounting, only at the end of function